-Sandalwood has been shown to lower body temperature—in fact, some believe applying a paste of sandalwood powder to the forehead can reduce fever.
+Sandalwood has been used to cure ailments for centuries and shown to lower body temperature.
 This woody floral musk fragrance features vetiver, tobacco, violet, cypress, juniper, pink pepper, and, of course, a noteworthy dose of sandalwood.

-Swipe on this lip balm, then press your lips together and experience a cooling burst of mint, which has been shown to cool down the skin.
+Swipe on this lip balm, then press your lips together and experience a cooling burst of mint.
 Add sugar, a natural exfoliant and humectant, and a slew of moisturizing oils, including black currant and grape and jojoba, and you’ve got a cooling lip treat that also nourishes.

 That super-high SPF number won’t stop a special wicking technology that allows perspiration to pass through the sunscreen.
 It literally draws sweat away from your skin to keep it cool.

 Developed in partnership with Skindinavia, the company often credited with bringing the first makeup setting spray to market, this formula features a technology that literally chills your skin and lowers the temperature of your makeup, resulting in a dewy complexion.
 To use, simply shake the bottle, hold it 8-10” away from your face, close your eyes, and mist in an “X” and “T” formation.